• Skip to primary navigation

 delicious and golden Gluten Free Pear Crisp with Ginger & Blackberries

 This gluten free pear crisp recipe comes from a beautiful new book by one of my favorite authors Sam Seneviratne.
-Sam wrote and styled The New Sugar and Spice, from whence came these delectable flans.
-She also contributes recipes to The New York Times (which are crazy good and which Sarah and I have had the pleasure of styling!)
+Sam also contributes recipes to The New York Times, and I've had the pleasure of baking and styling some of her recipes too.
 Her new book Gluten-Free for Good: Simple, Wholesome Recipes Made from Scratch is a total gem.

 But first, a wee rant.